-Subject to the appointments by the Annual General Meeting of 11 May 2016, the Company will be compliant with the legal requirement that one third of the members of the Board of Directors are of the opposite gender.
+Since the Annual General Meeting of 11 May 2016, the Company is compliant with the legal requirement that at least one third of the members of the Board of Directors are of the opposite gender.

 Executive Management

 The Bekaert Group Executive (BGE) has the collective responsibility to deliver the long-term and short-term objectives of the Group.
 It is chaired by the Chief Executive Officer and has the following balanced composition: